 Many people, once introduced to philosophy through discussion or reading, find themselves hooked and fascinated by the questions it raises.
 Fundamental and persisting problems that philosophers have struggled with since Plato include:

 These are just three of the fundamental, perennial problems of philosophy that are part of the core syllabus.
 Beyond that, studying philosophy at Oxford allows a very large range of choice in further areas.

-In addition to its intrinsic fascination, the study of philosophy is an excellent training of the mind in skills of analysis and critical thinking, close scrutiny and understanding of texts and, quite generally, the ability to win an argument!
+In addition to its intrinsic fascination, the study of philosophy provides excellent training in skills of analysis and critical thinking, close scrutiny and understanding of texts and, quite generally, the ability to win an argument!
 Those who have studied philosophy as part of a degree course at Magdalen, often comment on how much their study of philosophy has helped them in the jobs they have gone into after graduating.